 Small-seeded vegetables (broccoli, tomato, pepper, onion, etc.).
 Varies by species.

 Typically 260g for purity & noxious exam

 Make sure each sample is securely enclosed in a leak-proof bag, such as a Ziploc.
 If using paper bags, make sure the corners do not leak seeds.
 Plastic bags seem to be more resistant to heavy handling.
 Pack the bags into a sturdy box and use packing material to keep them from shifting around.
 Put order forms or other identification and testing information in the box.
 Tape the box securely and send it to us.

 We can except Commercial samples from our customers but Certified samples must be delivered by our samplers or an authorized representative from OSCS or ODA.
 Our hours are 8am to 5pm (closed for lunch 12pm-1pm), Monday through Friday.
 If you need to come during lunch (12pm-1pm), please call ahead to ensure that someone will be here to meet you.
 We also have an after-hours sample drop by the lab front door.
 It does not accept boxes, so please make sure that individual samples are each completely labeled.

 The lab retains samples for a minimum of two years.
-Customers may request that excess seed be returned after testing, but the lab must retain the tested seed to comply with federal regulations.
+Customers may request that excess seed be returned after testing (charges may apply), but the lab must retain some seed to comply with federal regulations.
 In most cases, the file samples can be used for additional tests at customer request.